-- conducting the recall,

-- communication costs,
+- conducting the recall, - communication costs,

 - loss of sales,

 - business-interruption costs,

 - inventory losses,

+- replacement products or components,

 - refunds and compensation,

 - logistics costs, and

 - fines and lawsuits.

+Indirect costs could include:

-- Indirect costs could include:loss of market share,
+- loss of market share,

 - future loss of sales,

 - negative impact to brand image,

 - cost to rebuild image,

 - cost to rebuild company reputation,

 - potential collapse of the company, and

 - negative impact on morale.

-Communication during a recall is paramount to the success of the recall and prevention of product-related injuries.
-Companies should ensure that their notices advertising recalls are likely to reach the affected consumers and motivate consumers to comply with the recall notice.
+Communication during a recall is the overriding factor tied to the success of the recall and prevention of product-related injuries.^{3,4} Companies should ensure that their notices and advertising of recalls are likely to reach the affected consumers and motivate consumers to comply with the recall notice.